tseretelii/CarRental/README.md

 Created with ❤️ by Gigi Tsereteli
 Includes custom error logging and email verification utilities built for real-world deployment needs.
 ```

----

-Let me know if you'd like this in a downloadable `README.md` file or want me to tailor it further for deployment (e.g., Docker, CI/CD, etc.) 🚀